 The Indian in the Cupboard was such a big hit with my students.
-Imagine fifth grade boys asking me to help them find the sequels!
+Imagine fifth-grade boys asking me to help them find the sequels!
 There are four of them.
 A teacher can’t ask for anything more.

-The story begins when nine year old Omri receives a few unusual gifts for his birthday.
+The story begins when nine-year-old Omri receives a few unusual gifts for his birthday.
 What is he going to do with an old cupboard and a plastic Indian?
 Omri does what most boys would do.
 He locks the plastic toy in the cupboard.
 Unknowingly, he does this with a magical key that belonged to his great-grandmother.

-Free Samples from The Indian in the Cupboard Book Unit
+Activities for The Indian in the Cupboard